econ-seunghee/econ-seunghee.github.io/_pages/research.md

 Work In Progress
 -----

 * <b> "Functional Analysis of Government Spending " </b> (with [ShinHyuk Kang](https://shinkangecon.github.io/))

+* <b> "Nowcasting Economic Activity with a Sparse Dynamic Factor Model"

 Publications (in Korean)
 -----